FAQ’s on education provision Covid-19 precautions

 Classrooms and the hall (which is used for lunch area) will be set up to maintain social distancing guidelines.
 Classrooms will have no more than three students at any one time.
 The lunch hall is marked out for students to eat with plenty of distance between them and others.

 Students on Active provision must wear a mask whilst on the minibus and possibly at times in sports facilities.
-All students should come to school with a facemask but it is not compulsory to wear in centre.

 My child has transport provided to get to school, how does this work with social distancing?